-7.2 Submission of SARs.
-Whether or not due diligence has been satisfactorily completed, where the conduct or activities of an account/customer give rise to the knowledge or suspicion that the account controller/customer is, or is attempting, any acts that may involve ML/TF, an internal suspicious or unusual activity report should be made by the relevant staff member to the Licence Holder's MLRO/MLRO support team at the earliest opportunity.

-7.3 In suspected money laundering cases, this will usually be after the event, where the sum involved exceeds E2000 and in the format at Annex A or as directed by GFIU.
-On the basis of a risk based approach, for lesser amounts, unless there are particular circumstances (for example 'smurfing') justifying a SAR, then the event can be reported to the Gambling Commissioner only on the CFR (Annex B).
+- 7.2 Submission of SARs.
+Whether or not due diligence has been satisfactorily completed, where the conduct or activities of an account/customer give rise to the knowledge or suspicion that the account controller/customer is, or is attempting, any acts that may involve ML/TF, an internal suspicious or unusual activity report should be made by the relevant staff member to the Licence Holder's MLRO/MLRO support team at the earliest opportunity. - 7.3 In suspected money laundering cases, this will usually be after the event, as directed by GFIU.
+Other events such as suspected 'chip dumping' and chargebacks can be reported to the Gambling Commissioner on the CFR (Annex A). - 7.4 SARs should be provided directly to the GFIU electronically via the online Themis portal.

-7.4 SARs should be provided directly to the GFIU electronically via email.
-This procedure will remain in place until such time as the GFIU online reporting tool is fully implemented.
-Individual AML/CFT cases and subsequent reports often provide a good indicator as to the effectiveness of current risk controls and on occasions the need for incremental improvement in both policies and process.
-Therefore, any third party engagement on AML/CFT matters (including responses to international letters of request, criminal and/or regulatory proceedings or enquiries regarding potential criminal or regulatory offences etc.) which a Licence Holder on balance would consider a matter of which the Gambling Commissioner would reasonably expect notice should also be raised with the Gambling Commissioner without delay by way of an explanatory report, by emailing GCreports@gibraltar.gov.gi.
+Individual ML/TF/PF cases and subsequent reports often provide a good indicator as to the effectiveness of current risk controls and on occasions the need for incremental improvement in both policies and process.
+Therefore, any third party engagement on AML/CFT matters (including responses to international letters of request, criminal and/or regulatory proceedings or enquiries regarding potential criminal or regulatory offences etc.) which a Licence Holder on balance would consider a matter of which the Gambling Commissioner would reasonably expect notice should also be raised with the Gambling Commissioner without delay by way of an explanatory report, and not the SAR itself, by emailing GCreports@gibraltar.gov.gi.